MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/offline-conversion.md

 dev_langs:
   - csharp
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # Offline Conversion Record - Bulk
 Defines an offline conversion that can be uploaded in a bulk file.

-To set up offine conversion tracking, create an [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md).
-If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *All*, then all offline conversions for the same *MicrosoftClickId* with different conversion times will be added cumulatively.
-If you set the *CountType* of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) to *Unique*, then only the first conversion that happens after an ad click will be counted.
+To set up offine conversion tracking, create an [OfflineConversionGoal](~/campaign-management-service/offlineconversiongoal.md).
+If you set the *CountType* of the [OfflineConversionGoal](~/campaign-management-service/offlineconversiongoal.md) to *All*, then all offline conversions for the same *MicrosoftClickId* with different conversion times will be added cumulatively.
+If you set the *CountType* of the [OfflineConversionGoal](~/campaign-management-service/offlineconversiongoal.md) to *Unique*, then only the first conversion that happens after an ad click will be counted.
 Duplicate offline conversions with the same *MicrosoftClickId* and *ConversionTime* will be ignored.
 In other words only the first offline conversion for a given *MicrosoftClickId* and *ConversionTime* will be counted.

-After the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) is set up, wait two hours and then send Bing Ads the offline conversion data.
+After the [OfflineConversionGoal](~/campaign-management-service/offlineconversiongoal.md) is set up, wait two hours and then send Bing Ads the offline conversion data.
 It can take up to five hours to view conversion data in the Bing Ads reporting.
 For more information, see [Tracking offline conversions](https://help.bingads.microsoft.com/#apex/3/en/help:app54554/1/en-US/#ext:ConversionTracking_Load).

 > [!NOTE]
 > Bulk download is not supported.
 You cannot get, update, or delete an offline conversion.